OmnisStudio/Omnis-Tree-Data-Structure/README.md

 The default implementation of Tree Nodes have only a single, Character, **'value'**.
 For most situations, you will want your Nodes to hold more information than this, in which case you will want to ceate custom subclasses of TreeNode (As described shortly).

+The `TreeTest` folder is an Omnis library (import it as JSON), which shows examples of how this may be used.

 ## Adding Nodes